adesantosa/producer-event-sample/README.md

 # Spring Cloud Stream Function
-Example using spring-cloud-stream with Kafka and using JSON as a serializer and deserializer.
+Spring-cloud-stream with Kafka and using JSON as a serializer and deserializer.

 ### Frameworks
 - Spring / Netty / Kafka